 A table can be a source, target, or both in a mapping specification.
 It can also be used for transformations, such as business rules and lookups in a mapping project.
-The impact analysis on a table helps you identify these impacts of the table on mapping projects.
+The impact analysis helps you identify these impacts of the table on mapping projects.